 Saturday morning begins with a late wake-up and “porch breakfast” at the bunk, followed by camper-led Shabbat morning services in Sobel Hall.
 Each week’s episode of “Saturday Torah Live,” a puppet show performed by the Staff-in-Training, teaches our campers about the weekly Torah portion.

 After services, all campers join their Shabbat Families, groups of mixed-age campers from similar home communities.
-The groups participate in engaging activities with a Jewish twist, before sitting together at lunch.
+The groups participate in engaging activities with a Jewish twist.

 In the afternoon, campers have electives and free time to enjoy the pool, playing sports, relaxing with a game of cards, or socializing with friends.